 Just be sure to heat a tortillas before bending it so it becomes soft and stretchy.

 Siete: Siete tortillas are comparable to Mikey’s tortillas and also come frozen.
 They are made from a combination of cassava flour, almond flour, and other grain-free ingredients.
 I love this brand as well.
-Be sure to heat the tortillas to make them bendy and soft.
+Be sure to heat the tortillas to make them bendy and soft, although you can expect them to break under pressure.

 Mission: Mission is a brand you might recognize from your pre-celiac or gluten-free days.
 The company also makes gluten-free soft taco tortillas that are shelf stable (whereas Mikey’s and Siete brand are purchased frozen).